rixx/cutebit-content/content/conferences/djangoconeu17-14.md

 Women leave tech jobs at a higher raise than they leave non-tech jobs.
 Reasons may include simply the pay gap, unsupportive culture (eg via irrelevant feedback).

-Evidence of bias has been found against basically every marginalized group (gay people, even when legal, people with disabilites, even if unimportant to the job, mothers while fathers suffer no decrease in standing, and people of foreign origin).
+Evidence of bias has been found against basically every marginalized group (gay people, even when legal, people with disabilities, even if unimportant to the job, mothers while fathers suffer no decrease in standing, and people of foreign origin).
 Belonging to several disadvantaged group increases this negative bias